Shreshtha1277/school-epr/README.md

 <p>Allow users to edit or remove existing tasks from the list.</p>
 <p>Add “Edit” and “Delete” buttons beside each task in the “Show Tasks” window.</p>
 <p>Update or remove entries in the SQLite database dynamically.</p>

+<h3>The planner in your raining2.py file has these main features:</h3>
+<p>The Student Planner application has been significantly updated to enhance its functionality and user experience.
+Key improvements include the addition of task editing and deletion capabilities, a robust alarm system with optional sound notifications, and a more intuitive user interface.</p>

+<p>The core of the changes revolves around a refactored database schema and improved event handling.
+The database now supports task completion status and recurrence patterns, with a specific "copy-and-advance" behavior for recurring tasks.
+This means that when a recurring task triggers, the original task remains, and a new occurrence is automatically created for the future.
+Additionally, the application includes an auto-cleaning feature to remove old tasks, which can be triggered manually or run silently on a daily basis if enabled.</p>

+<p>The user interface has been redesigned to be more organized and user-friendly.
+It now features distinct sections for adding new tasks and viewing upcoming ones, with clearer input fields and a more modern look using ttk widgets.
+The date and time selection has been improved, and the overall layout is more responsive.</p>

+<p>Specific enhancements include:</p>

+<p>Alarm System: A background thread now monitors for scheduled tasks and triggers pop-up notifications.
+This system also handles playing an optional alarm sound.
+10</p>
+<p>Recurrence Support: Tasks can now be set to repeat daily or weekly, with specific logic for generating future occurrences.
+10</p>

+<p>Task Management: Users can now edit existing tasks and delete them directly from the interface.
+The display of tasks has been improved with a tree view in the "Show All Tasks" window.
+33 43</p>
+<p>Database Migration: The application safely handles upgrades to the database schema, adding new columns if they don't exist.
+9</p>
+<p>UI Improvements: The interface uses ttk widgets for a more modern look and feel, and the layout is structured into logical sections for task input and upcoming task display.
+21</p>
+<p>Code Structure: The code has been organized into more logical methods for building the UI, handling CRUD operations, and managing task views.
+11 22 30 48</p>
+<p>Cleanup and Exit: The application now properly handles closing the database connection and cleaning up threads when the user quits.
+49</p>
 </body>
 </html>